fabiana2611/fabiana2611.github.io/_posts/2023/jan23/2023-01-23-java-record.md

 <br/>
 <h2>Conclusion</h2>

 <p style="text-align: justify;">Lombok is the best option for many scenarios.
-However, the idea is record can override that being improved.
-So, when is possible, choice record is better to avoid external library.</p>
+However, it's good override it as soon as possible.
+The plans are to improve the record for each version.</p>

 <br />
 <h3>References</h3>